Ladakh Standoff Exposes Spinelessness Of Indian Army, AJK President - UrduPoint

 AJK President asserted that he is not advocating complacency but what he is saying is that we should be prepared: armed forces should be prepared and so should be the nation because Indians can start mischief which will be costly for India, Pakistan and China.

 Replying another question, Khan said India would not come to the table for talks on Kashmir with Pakistan.
 This is what Modi and his cohorts have said.
 So this is an absolute barrier.
-He went on to say that Pakistan and people of Kashmir would also not want to indulge in talks with India because of what they have done in Kashmir – they have changed the dynamics and perimeters of the area unilaterally.
+He said that Pakistan and people of Kashmir would also not want to indulge in talks with India because of what they have done in Kashmir they have changed the dynamics and perimeters of the area unilaterally.
 So we would also not sit with them around the negotiating table.